CLOSE X

 The St. Paul Civic Symphony rehearses for a performance

-Rather than rushing off to the airport on our arrival day in the Twin Cities area, we’d booked a night at the 1910 Saint Paul Hotel and after a long walk around the city we settled in that afternoon at the castle-like Landmark Center to watch the St. Paul Civic Symphony Orchestra rehearse a performance of Beethoven’s Ninth Symphony.
+After a long walk around the city we settled in that afternoon at the castle-like Landmark Center.
+We watched the St. Paul Civic Symphony Orchestra rehearse a performance of Beethoven’s Ninth Symphony.

 Save